ankushagrawal94/TheHackerNewsBump/README.md

 The data was acquired from the GitHub Archive, the GitHub API, and the Algolia HN Api.

 Thanks for reading!
 We welcome any feedback you may have!

+---
+We determined the average number of days after a repository's creation to expect a HN mention.
+This value was calculated for each point and star threshold, but in the end the differences in the number of days seemed arbitrary and patternless.
+Therefore, we chose the average of these values to come up with: If a repository is mentioned on HN it is on average 352 after it's creation.
+This conclusion was used in the next step to analyze the data.
+We wanted to use data from events between 345 and 359 days after a repository was created.
+This was the closest approximation to a HN event and therefore closest to the range we used for the other calculation.
+In here lies a potential source of error for our baseline calculation.
+HN_events represent a popularity surge for repositories as seen in thr graphs.
+For the baseline, the arbitray 352 days after a repository's creation has no such growth and it is therefore difficult to obtain data for the expected growth at that time.
+Where as this may be an error in computing the conclusion to the question of how much it aids growth, it may answer the question of "does HN help a repository stay relevant a year after it's creation."
+The answer to that the data clearly shows to be yes.

+---
+Instead of using a specific 352 days after a repository has been created, how about using a larger scope of data.
+Look for all events relating to a specific repo and look for the longest period of consecutive days of growth.
+If that value exceeds 5, use that growth.
+The problem with this is that it is only using days where we know there to be growth.
+Compare this to HN where we have no expectation of growth.
+It is a fortunate outcome for some, but not all, repositories.